superbrothers/kubernetes-docs/kubectl_delete.md

   -o, --output string                   Output mode.
 Use "-o name" for shorter output (resource/name).
       --raw string                      Raw URI to DELETE to the server.
 Uses the transport specified by the kubeconfig file.
   -R, --recursive                       Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
-  -l, --selector string                 Selector (label query) to filter on, not including uninitialized ones.
+  -l, --selector string                 Selector (label query) to filter on.
       --timeout duration                The length of time to wait before giving up on a delete, zero means determine a timeout from the size of the object
       --wait                            If true, wait for resources to be gone before returning.
 This waits for finalizers. (default true)
 ```